 If your elderly parent has lived in his/her home for several decades, chances are, it is full of a lifetime of memories and stuff.
 As they age, they may start wanting to downsize their belongings in anticipation of moving in with family or into an assisted living facility, or even to a new condo in a fun retirement community.

 Where do you even start when it comes time to downsize?
 If your parents are like mine, everything has meaning.
 My mom still has things from when she was my Girl Scout leader!
-I have heard great things about “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” target=”_blank”>The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” for helping people decide which items have meaning and which items are just stuff.
+I have heard great things about “The Life Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” for helping people decide which items have meaning and which items are just stuff.

 If you don’t have time to read the book, here are some tips I’ve used and found to help me keep a family of four from being over-run by clutter in an 1100 square foot condo with no garage and no additional storage.

 - Do a preliminary run through.
 Without getting too deep into the project, walk through the home and garage together and make quick decisions on things they no longer want and how you will dispose of it.
 For example, they may have three folding tables in the garage and realize that they will likely not have any more outdoor parties where the tables are necessary.
 Decide right away if they’ll be donated or if someone in the family wants them.
 You can also decide if you’re going to do a garage sale.
 They can put the sale money towards something fun like a vacation or even a big family party.
 To make it even easier, get colored labels and assign a color to sell, donate and family giveaways.